alireza1377/fitness-platform-docs/MVP/Core Domain/contents.md

 ## BR-003

-Published content becomes immutable.
+Only Published content can be displayed to users.

-Major updates create a new version.

 ---

 ## BR-004

-Content uses Soft Delete.

-Historical references must remain valid.

----

-## BR-005

-Premium content requires an active Premium subscription.

----

-## BR-006

-Business-specific configuration must be stored inside the `metadata` field.
+Soft Delete must be used.

 ---